yret1/yret1/README.md

 I'm happy that you wanted to stop by!

-**Who am i?** Well look at the banner!
+**Who am i?** Well look at the banner! </br>

+Jokes aside...

-Jokes aside, Hi!
+Hi!
 I'm Simon, A frontend-developer based in Malmö, Sweden.

 I live in a small apartment with my partner and way too many plants.
 I have great plans for the future and cant wait to leave my mark on the products and websites of the future!